jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 This approach isn't the ideal one because there is a "strong" coupling between the application and its components.

 > The target is being able to consume fully functional components like services without packaging them inside the application

+Web Components standard is the way in which we can develop Microfrontends but if they don't have business sense or they are not integrated at runtime,

 <br>